-Apart from bosenova, the self-interaction has one more important effect: the energy loss of the axion cloud due to the scattering of axion.
-Using the order estimate in Ref.~\cite{Arvanitaki:2010sy}, the energy loss due to self-interaction is typically more important than that due to the gravitational wave emission when the axion cloud grows by superradiant instability, but this effect is usually ignored in the literature.
+Apart from the bosenova, the self-interaction has one more important effect: the energy loss of the axion cloud due to the scattering of the axion.
+Using the order estimate in Ref.~\cite{Arvanitaki:2010sy}, the energy loss due to the self-interaction is typically more important than that due to the gravitational wave emission when the axion cloud grows by superradiant instability, but this effect is usually ignored in the literature.
 Our naive expectation is that when the cloud gets denser, this energy loss may balance the superradiant instability.
-This is because the time scale of the energy gain scales as $\propto |A|^2$, while the energy loss scales as $\propto |A|^6$, where $|A|$ is the amplitude of the cloud.
+This is because the time scale of the energy gain scales as $\propto |A|^{0}$, while the energy loss scales as $\propto |A|^{-4}$, where $|A|$ is the amplitude of the cloud.
 Thus, superradiant growth of the cloud should terminate in the weakly non-linear regime, and no explosive phenomena induced by the strong non-linear effects should happen.

 Our main focus of this paper is to clarify the effects of self-interaction on the dynamics of an axion cloud avoiding the drawbacks in numerical simulation and non-relativistic approximation.
 We use perturbation theory to tackle the problem of axion self-interaction.
 When we apply the perturbation theory to a non-linear problem, we often encounter a secular term that destroys the validity of the perturbation theory.
 We encounter the same difficulty in the problem that we are concerned with.
 To overcome this difficulty, we use the renormalization group (RG) method for differential equations ~\cite{Chen:1994zza}.

-Using the RG method, we obtain the evolution equation that describes the long term behavior of the axion cloud.
+Using the RG method, we obtain the evolution equation that describes the long term behavior of the axion cloud composed of a single superradiant mode.
 Our main conclusion is that the axion self-interaction would not terminate the superradiant instability by the energy loss within the validity range of our approximation, contrary to our naive initial expectation.
-What we will find is that the non-linearity accelerates the superradiant instability of the axion cloud because of the attractive nature of self-interaction.
+What we will find is that the non-linearity accelerates the superradiant instability of the axion cloud because of the attractive nature of axion self-interaction.